altocodenl/cell/readme.md

 cell.wipe = function (paths, contextPath, get, put, mute) {
 ```

 As `paths`, we can either receive a list of prefixes to wipe, or just one prefix.
-If we get a list of prefixes (which means that we have more than one path and that the first step of the first path is a number, denoting that the overall `paths` data is a list), we strip away the first element of each path.
+If we get a list of prefixes (which means that we have more than one path and that the first step of the first path is a number, denoting that the overall `paths` data is a list), we strip away the first step of each path.

 ```js
    if (paths.length > 1 && type (paths [0] [0]) === 'integer') paths = dale.go (paths, function (path) {